The Green Belt Network

 commuter loop proposing additional on and off street facilities while utilizing

 existing infrastructure. - Concept Map

-Blacklick Trail - Portman Park to Refugee Rd.
+Blacklick Trail - Portman Park to Refugee Rd - NOW OPEN.

 Big Walnut Trail - Elk Run to Winchester Pike